Explicit Boundary Guided Semi-Push-Pull Contrastive Learning for Supervised Anomaly Detection

-In this subsection, we propose RandAugmented CutPaste (RACP), which can simulate anomalies by randomly creating local irregularities, to improve the quantity as well as the diversity of irregular patterns.
-The whole procedure is illustrated in Appendix \ref{sec:appendix_rcp} and summarized as follows:
+Anomalies are generally much less than normal samples, this may cause feature learning inefficient.
+We thus propose a RandAugment-based Pseudo Anomaly Generation (RPAG) strategy, which can simulate anomalies by randomly creating local irregularities, to improve the quantity and diversity of irregular patterns.
+The whole procedure is shown in Appendix (Figure \ref{fig:data_strategy}) and summarized as follows: